matthewsnyder263/landlord-review-platform/README.md

+🧪 Originally prototyped in Replit for rapid iteration.
+Currently being cleaned, extended, and prepared for deployment using Docker + conventional architecture.

 # Landlord Review Platform

 A web app for finding and reviewing landlords/property managers.
 Built to help tenants make informed rental decisions.